abhishek-kakkar/beaglelogic-image-builder/README.md

-# beaglelogic-image-builder
+# BeagleLogic Image Builder

-Scripts and files needed to build the BeagleLogic system image.
+This repository contains the scripts and files needed to build the BeagleLogic system image from a fresh BeagleBone system image.